Date: 27 June 2015. Take Small Bites

 page is found here:

-The items on that page offer specific detailed advice that others
+The items on that page offer specific detailed advice that myself

 have used successfully.
 I did it, others have followed my method, and you can do so too.